Isabelline wheatear

 The isabelline wheatear (Oenanthe isabellina) is a small passerine bird that was formerly classed as a member of the thrush family Turdidae, but is now more generally considered to be an Old World flycatcher in the family Muscicapidae.
 It is a migratory insectivorous bird.
 Its habitat is steppe and open countryside and it breeds in southern Russia and Central Asia to northern Pakistan, wintering in Africa and northwestern India.
 It is a very rare vagrant to western Europe.

 In colouring it resembles a female northern wheatear but it is larger at 15–16.5 cm in length, more upright and more tawny in colour, and has more black on its tail.
 The term isabelline refers to the parchment-like colouration.
 The axillaries and underwing coverts are white, whereas in the commoner bird they are mottled with grey.
 The sexes are similar.

 Etymology

-The name is from the specific isabellinus, New Latin for "greyish-yellow", and is likely in reference to Isabella I of Castile, who is said to have promised not to change her undergarments until Spain was freed from the Moors.
+The name is from the specific isabellinus, Neo-Latin for "greyish-yellow", and is likely in reference to Isabella I of Castile, who is said to have promised not to change her undergarments until Spain was freed from the Moors.
 "Wheatear" is not derived from "wheat" or any sense of "ear", but is a 16th-century linguistic corruption of "white" and "arse", referring to the prominent white rump found in most species.
 The genus name Oenanthe is derived from the Ancient Greek oenos (οίνος) "wine" and anthos (ανθός) "flower".
 It refers to the northern wheatear's return to Greece in the spring just as the grapevines blossom.